-2.3 Time plots If your data is time series it is best to use the dedicated line plot for time series command. webuse klein, clear tsset yr this tells Stata that this variable is the time variable tsline consump invest govt will graph the three variables over time:
+2.3 Time plots I am less familiar with time-series data & hence with Stata's time series graphing features but this should get you started.
+If the data is time-series, it is best to use the dedicated line plot for time series command. webuse klein, clear tsset yr this tells Stata that this variable is the time variable.